mc3/serverPKI/docs/db.rst

       via DNS challenge after this date
     * if type is 'local': date and time of last mail to admin, to ask him to issue a new local cert

+  * encryption_algo - encryption algorithm to be used by certs issued in the future, one of

+    * rsa
+    * ec
+    * rsa_plus_ec

+  * ocsp_must_staple - if true then the OCSP staple protocoll will be required by the cert (and server must be configured to support this)

 .. index:: Certinstances.state, Certinstances.cert, Certinstances.key
 .. index:: Certinstances.hash, Certinstances.not_before, Certinstances.not_after